-- Delayed Bleeding Syndrome (DBS—also sometimes called hyperfibrinolysis) is a disorder of clot stability, not clot formation, which is why the bleeding is usually (but not always) delayed, typically starting within 24–48 hours after surgery or major trauma.
+- Delayed Post-operative Hemorrhage (DEPOH—also sometimes called Delayed Bleeding Syndrome or hyperfibrinolysis) is a disorder of clot stability, not clot formation, which is why the bleeding is usually (but not always) delayed, typically starting within 24–48 hours after surgery or major trauma.
 It is prevented or treated with aminocaproic acid or tranexamic acid.

-- A genetic test for FVIID is widely available.
-There will soon be a genetic test for DBS.
-It is recommended that all Deerhound owners know the genetic status of their dogs for both FVIID and DBS so preparations can be made should a dog affected by one of both of these conditions need surgery or suffer from major injuries.
+- A genetic test for FVIID is widely available (here is a list of some labs that offer it), and a genetic test for DEPOH is available from Washington State University*.
+It is recommended that all Deerhound owners know the genetic status of their dogs for both FVIID and DEPOH so preparations can be made should a dog affected by one or both of these conditions need surgery or suffer from major injuries.

 Factor VII Deficiency